Main Navigation

 Developmental and learning outcomes in young children with disabilities 0-8 years in the early childhood education context.
 Examine atypical development, inclusive education, strategies and intervention, and family partnerships relevant to early interventionists, educators, and related services, such as occupational therapy, physical therapy, speech-language pathology, music therapy, and applied behavioral analysis.

-3. Describe, compare, and apply knowledge of both informal and formal assessments appropriate to early childhood education for the following areas: motor, cognition, communication, social-emotional development, and mental health.
+3. Compare, and apply knowledge of both informal and formal assessments relevant to the early childhood educational context for the following domains: motor, cognition, communication, social-emotional skills, behavioral regulation, sensory, and self-care/adaptive skills.

 Prerequisite

-HDFS 310 (Infant and Child Development in Context)
+HDFS 310 (Infant and Child Development in Context); Sophomore standing.

 Important Information